thenumbernine/Tensor/README.md

 	that would spare me the need for `_sym`'s operator[int] but dno't forget `_asym` still needs to return an AntiSymRef , whether we allow off-storage indexing or not. so meh i might as well keep it around?

+- might do some constexpr loop unrolling stuff maybe.